IngmarBuchenhain/Mensch-aergere-dich-nicht/Source/Demo/README.md

 4. RuleSet (0-2)
 5. Option to fill with KI if wanted (0/1)
 6. Option to spread players on board if wanted and necessary (0/1)
 7. to 12 - Name of players.
 If less players than 6 make an empty line.
-You can also make names for the KI-players here if wanted.
-Just fill up to 6 names here.
-The human players get the first, the KI the remaining.
 You can also keep all lines here empty, than the game will assign names.
 8.
 9.
 10.